louis-marceron/web-project-api-template/README.md

 ### What is Nodemon?

 Nodemon is a utility that monitors your Node.js application for changes and automatically restarts the server when a change is detected.

+## The file structure

+`controllers/`: Contains the code responsible for handling user input, interacting with models, and returning appropriate responses.

+`middleware/`: Contains functions executed between the request and the response for tasks such as authentication, error handling, and request validation.

+`models/`: Contains the logic for interacting with the database.

+`routes/`: Contains the route definitions and their associated controllers.
+Separating the routes makes it easier to manage, update, and test individual endpoints.

+`app.js`: Initializes the application, sets up middleware, and configures the routes.
+This file serves as the central point for configuring your application.

+`index.js`: The entry point of the application, responsible for starting the server and listening for incoming requests.

 ## Installing and running the application